 - NFS file systems must be mounted and available over NFS mounts before you start installation.
 Refer to your vendor documentation to complete NFS configuration and mounting. - Direct NFS requires hard mounts.
 Hard mounting NFS filers prevents corruption which could occur if the client connection were to time out.
 If an NFS filer hangs on an I/O operation to a mirrored file, then the database and Oracle ASM cannot failover to the surviving mirror copy.
-Therefore, Oracle recommends that you use external redundancy when you deploy Oracle ASM disk groups on NFS storage. - The performance of Oracle software and databases stored on Oracle ASM disk groups on NFS depends on the performance of the network connection between the Oracle server and the NAS device.
-Oracle recommends that you connect the server to the NAS device using a private dedicated network connection, which should be Gigabit Ethernet or better. - You can configure Oracle ASM on NFS when you deploy an Oracle Standalone Cluster configuration.

-- You can specify separate NFS locations for Oracle ASM disk groups for Oracle Clusterware files and the Grid Infrastructure Management Repository (GIMR). - The user account with which you perform the installation (oracle or grid) must have write permissions to create the files in the path that you specify.
+Therefore, Oracle recommends that you use external redundancy when you deploy Oracle ASM disk groups on NFS storage. - Oracle ASM Filter Driver and Oracle ACFS and Oracle ADVM are not supported with NFS.
+These features are incompatible because of the nature of the operating system interface for NFS-based storage. - The performance of Oracle software and databases stored on Oracle ASM disk groups on NFS depends on the performance of the network connection between the Oracle server and the NAS device.
+Oracle recommends that you connect the server to the NAS device using a private dedicated network connection, which should be Gigabit Ethernet or better. - You can configure Oracle ASM on NFS when you deploy an Oracle Standalone Cluster configuration. - You can specify separate NFS locations for Oracle ASM disk groups for Oracle Clusterware files and the Grid Infrastructure Management Repository (GIMR). - The user account with which you perform the installation (oracle or grid) must have write permissions to create the files in the path that you specify. - When you choose Oracle ASM on NFS, you cannot use Oracle Automatic Storage Management Cluster File System (Oracle ACFS) for storage.
+This cluster configuration cannot be used as a Rapid Home Provisioning Server.